Africa

 CPI developed the first-of-its-kind Landscape of Climate Finance in Africa, a comprehensive assessment of climate finance flows and mobilization in the region, regularly cited by policymakers, advocacy organizations, investors, and the media.
 Country-level tracking work includes Burkina Faso, Ethiopia, Ghana, Kenya, Nigeria, and South Africa.

 CPI is best known for its innovation and mobilization of climate finance in Africa through our Global Innovation Lab for Climate Finance.
 The Lab’s Southern Africa workstream launched in 2019 and was expanded to include East African countries in 2023.
-More recently, CPI has launched the Catalytic Climate Finance Facility, in which 50% of its inaugural 2023 cohort targets African markets, and the ClimateShot Investor Coalition, an action-oriented group of investors working to rapidly scale-up finance for sustainable agrifood systems.
+More recently, CPI has launched the Catalytic Climate Finance Facility, which accelerates the implementation of 8 high-impact, ready-to-scale financial structures targetting African markets, and the ClimateShot Investor Coalition, which supports 15 agribusinesses innovating in sustainable solutions for agrifood systems in sub-Saharan Africa..

-Our Africa team is guided by Jonathan First, and includes local experts as well as support from our Africa-focused specialists in our United Kingdom office.
+Our Africa team is guided by Jonathan First and includes local experts as well as support from our Africa-focused specialists in our UK office.

 Featured work